peteroupc/peteroupc.github.io/exporand.md

 <a id=kthsmallest></a>
 ### kthsmallest

 The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random variate in the interval \[0, 1\] out of 'n' of them (also known as the 'n'th _order statistic_), is also relied on by this beta sampler.
-It is used when both `a` and `b` are integers, based on the known property that a beta random variate in this case is the `a`th smallest uniform random variate in the interval [0, 1] out of `a + b - 1` of them (Devroye 1986, p.
+It is used when both `a` and `b` are integers, based on the known property that a beta random variate in this case is the `a`th smallest uniform random variate between 0 and 1 out of `a + b - 1` of them (Devroye 1986, p.
 431\)[^24].

 **kthsmallest**, however, doesn't simply generate 'n' 'bitcount'-digit numbers and then sort them.
 Rather, it builds up their digit expansions digit by digit, via PSRNs.
-It uses the observation that (in the binary case) each uniform random variate in the interval [0, 1] is either less than half or greater than half with equal probability; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
+It uses the observation that (in the binary case) each uniform random variate between 0 and 1 is either less than half or greater than half with equal probability; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
 Thanks to this observation, the algorithm can generate a sorted sample "on the fly".
 A similar observation applies to other bases than base 2 if we use the multinomial distribution instead of the binomial distribution.
 I am not aware of any other article or paper (besides one by me) that describes the **kthsmallest** algorithm given here.

 The algorithm is as follows: